XeroAPI/xero-php-oauth2/README.md

 1. Point your browser to authorization.php, you'll be redirected to Xero where you'll login and select a Xero org to authorize.
 2. Once complete, you'll be returned to your app to the redirect URI which should point to the callback.php.
-3. In the callback, you'll obtain an access token which we'll use in authorizedResource.php to
+3. In the callback, you'll obtain an access token which we'll use in authorizedResource.php to read the Organisation details.

 ### authorization.php